The Right BC Pattern

 Keep in mind that another pattern, this one consisting of neck hyperactivity on the right side called the RTMCC, can also develop above the right BC pattern.

 Right BC Pattern's Affect on the Ribs

 The Right BC pattern is all about the position of our ribs: it positions the left and right side of our ribcage differently.
 What we need to focus on is the anterior aspects of the ribcage.
 The posterior aspect of the ribcage is important to understand when you are correcting the Right BC pattern, but to understand the pattern, just focus on the anterior ribs.

-To have any chance of understanding the Right BC pattern, you have to memorize what I put in bold.
+To have any chance of understanding the Right BC pattern and the importance of the left ZOA, you have to memorize what I put in bold.

 Our right ribs are internally rotated and down.

 The left ribs are externally rotated and up.

 The ribs get stuck in this position due to our body attempting to remain straight by rotating to the left on a spine that is still oriented to the right, and thus the right BC pattern is established.

 For the most part, it isn’t that important to know all the individual muscles of the brachial chain, you just have to know its influence.